Fatenmazloum/Software-Engineering/Module6/README.md

 Because:
 Your app uses the Supabase database — which has its own database name (usually postgres), user (postgres), and password (the one you set when creating your Supabase project).

+Your app’s DATABASE_URL automatically switches to the new Supabase connection string when deployed — because you defined it in Render’s environment settings.

 Your connection string (DATABASE_URL) points directly to that remote Supabase database and credentials.